 Cart Abandonment Email Content That Works

 Contrary to what you may have heard, it is not necessary to start offering discounts immediately in the first cart abandonment email.
-There are many reasons someone could fail to complete an order which are unrelated to price, so you could be be giving away margin unnecessarily if you decided to offer a 15% discount code in your first email.
+There are many reasons someone could fail to complete an order that are unrelated to price, so you could be giving away margin unnecessarily if you decided to offer a 15% discount code in your first email.

 Instead, try addressing other objections in the first step of your cart abandonment sequence.
 Start by asking people if they had any issues checking out, if they need further questions answered before buying, or if they simply forgot to complete the order.
 You’ll be surprised at just how many lost sales you can recover without going down the road of offering discounts immediately.

 Simple copy that offers solutions to objections, along with dynamically populated images of the items in the cart, and a big call to action button, works very well to recover sales.
 If you aren’t already doing this I bet you’ll be surprised by just how well it works – even without discounts.